ArtyWatts/Security-Audit-Example/README.md

 <h2>Description</h2>
-When I was getting my Google Cybersecurity Professional Certificate, I was tasked with completing a Security Audit.
-The audit is simulated and includes an organization called "Botium Toys".
+Completing a small simulated security audit.
+Scenario: I work at an organization called "Botium Toys".
+The IT-Manager has sent me an E-mail regarding the security posture of the organisation.
+I was tasked to assess compliance and give recommendations about asset security.
 <br />